postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/managing-apis.md

 > Refer to [Roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/) for information on workspace access control within your team.

-Select the workspace, then **Move** **API**.
-Collections, documentation, monitors, mock servers, and environments of the API will automatically move with the API to the new workspace.
+Select the workspace, then select **Move API**.
+Collections and environments linked to the API will automatically move with the API to the new workspace.

 <img alt="Move API" src="https://assets.postman.com/postman-docs/move-api-v9.1.jpg" width="400px"/>